Randommood/CraftConf2015/README.md

 ## Talk Outline
-See the [image credits](credits.md) - link to slides and video coming soon.
+See the [image credits](credits.md) and link to [slides](https://speakerdeck.com/randommood/testing-and-integration-the-remix).
+Video link coming soon.

 The talk is broken down in 3 main sessions:
 * Testing Distributed Systems